Bar Application and Exam Information

 Specific State Bar Requirements

-Please be aware that some state bars have banned the use of MacBook Pro with Touch Bar during the bar examinations.
+Please be aware that state bars impose restrictions on the use of computers, and often require the download of certain software, during the bar examination.
 It is imperative that you check with your jurisdiction before your exam date.

 Still Have Questions or Concerns?